MasodSaidi/minimal-api-endpoints/README.md

 ## License

 MinimalApi.Endpoints is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more details.